jigmezangmo/Training/Day 3/README.md

 Today in the morning i completed the flexbox froggy game.
-Then worte the essay till lunch.
+Then wrote the essay till lunch.
 After lunch, i completed three topics as mentioned ( 1- Template Areas, 2- Auto-fit and minmax and Implicit rows ).
 Learned the difference between auto-fit and auto-fill.